-Max Verstappen wins F1 world title after Abu Dhabi Grand Prix victory
+Max Verstappen wins F1 world title after dramatic Abu Dhabi Grand Prix victory

 Verstappen earned the first world title of his career after the Red Bull driver saw off the challenge of Mercedes’ Lewis Hamilton at the end of a compelling season